Akil-Elias/Akil-Elias/README.md

 👋 Hi, I’m Akil

-I love solving real-world problems with code.
-I'm always learning, always optimizing.
+Trying to balance my desire to solve real-world problems with my love of coding for its own sake.

 ---